astronomer/docs/astro/alerts.md

 4. Choose the alert **Severity**, either **Info**, **Warning**, **Critical**, or **Error**.

-5. Define the conditions for when you want your alert to send a notification.
+5. Define the conditions on which you want your alert to send a notification.

   - Select the **Attribute**, **Operator**, and **DAGs** to define when you want Astro to send an Alert and which DAGs that you want the alert to apply to.

 ## Step 3: (Optional) Change an alert name

 After you select a DAG that you want to apply an alert to, Astro automatically generates a name for your alert.
-However, you can choose to change the name for your alert.
+However, you can choose to change the name of your alert.

 1. Expand the **Change alert names...** section.